This small sweet beachside town is a quick drive from the Palm Beaches. Once you get there park your car – you won’t need it.

 Sid’s Tacos is a new and casual, tasty addition to the Vero food scene.

 Grab a beer and bite to eat at Sailfish Brewery.

 Lemon Tree is perfect for a sit down breakfast.

 Cravings for a grab and go bakery breakfast or afternoon ice cream.

 Riverside Park always has something great happening.

 There are so many great signature events in Vero!
 Festival of Trees is every November, Holiday Nights offer free outdoor concerts each weekend in December.
 December is also when Countryside Citrus typically opens up their you-pick strawberry patches.
 McKee Botanical Gardens does Nights of Lights each December which is always a special way to spend an evening.
 April is the annual Kids Art Festival in the same special setting as Autumn in the Park.

 We broke up the drive home with a stop in at McKee Botanical Gardens in Vero.
 They are open Tuesday – Saturday 10-5 and Sunday 12 – 5 and closed Mondays.
 (McKee Gardens are stroller friendly.
 Bathroom with diaper changing area.
 Free parking.)
 If you are hungry -Garden Cafe is delightful to dine indoors or out.
 Their annual Fairy & Pirate Festival is generally in April and absolutely worth the drive.
 Enjoy a wonderland of treasure hunts, building fairy houses, face painting and more.
 Themed costumes are encouraged!
-They have a Childrens Gardens expected to open later this year, we are looking forward to exploring it.
-(If you get to the new garden before we do please let us know what you think.)

 If you plan a visit to Vero here are a few more things to consider adding to your itinerary: